Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Experiments

 In addition, we compare the final accuracy after sufficient training.
-RigL-based results on CIFAR-10/100 are shown in Table \ref{tb: end mul rigl}.
-Our method A-RigL tends to be the best in almost all the scenarios.
-For BSR-Net-based results in Table \ref{tb: end mul bsr}, we compare our A-BSR-Net with BSR-Net on SVHN using VGG-16 and WideResNet-28-4 (WRN-28-4), and our method is often the best again.
-This shows that our AGENT can accelerate sparse training while maintaining or even improving the accuracy.
+For ITOP-based results in Table~\ref{tb: ACC img12}, we compare our A-RigL-ITOP with RigL-ITOP on ImageNet-12 using ResNet-50, and ours always maintain the final accuracy.
+For BSR-Net-based results in Table \ref{tb: end mul bsr}, we compare our A-BSR-Net with BSR-Net on SVHN using VGG-16 and WRN-28-4, and our method is often the best.
+This shows that our AGENT accelerates sparse training while maintaining or even improving accuracy.